Squamous Cell Carcinoma

 Other factors which may contribute to the development of this type of cancer include burns, scars, exposure to radiation or chemicals, chronic inflammatory conditions and immuno-suppression.
 Although less likely to develop than in fair-skinned individuals, squamous cell carcinoma may occur in dark-skinned people, especially at sites of pre-existing inflammatory conditions or burns.

 Signs which may indicate the presence of a squamous cell carcinoma include scaly red patches, elevated growth with central depression, wart-like growths, nodules and open sores.
 All of these types of lesions may develop a crusted surface or bleed.

 After a biopsy has been taken and the diagnosis confirmed microscopically by a board certified dermatopathologist, treatment is required.
 Several effective methods are available to treat this tumor.
-Dr. Hurst, Dr. Tate or Dr. Shirley’s choice of therapy depends on the size, location, depth of penetration and type of squamous cell carcinoma encountered.
+Dr. Hurst or Dr. Tate’s choice of therapy depends on the size, location, depth of penetration and type of squamous cell carcinoma encountered.
 The patient’s age and general health are also taken into consideration.
 The more common treatment options include excisional surgery, electrosurgery, radiation therapy and Mohs surgery.

 When properly treated the cure rate for squamous cell carcinoma is approximately 95%.